ton-community/ton-docs/docs/develop/howto/pow-givers.md

 * kf-uNWj4JmTJefr7IfjBSYQhFbd3JqtQ6cxuNIsJqDQ8SiEA
 * kf8mO4l6ZB_eaMn1OqjLRrrkiBcSt7kYTvJC_dzJLdpEDKxn

-> Note that by the current moment all large givers are depleted
+> Note that at the current moment all large givers are depleted.

-The first ten smart contracts enable a user willing to obtain a small amount of TON Coins to obtain some without spending too much computing power (typically, several minutes of work of a home computer should suffice).
-The remaining smart contracts are for obtaining larger amounts of TON Coins required for running a validator in the network; typically, a day of work of a dedicated server powerful enough to run a validator should suffice to obtain the necessary amount.
+The first ten smart contracts enable a user willing to obtain a small amount of Toncoins to obtain some without spending too much computing power (typically, several minutes of work on a home computer should suffice).
+The remaining smart contracts are for obtaining larger amounts of Toncoins required for running a validator in the network; typically, a day of work on a dedicated server powerful enough to run a validator should suffice to obtain the necessary amount.

-> Note that at the moment, due to a large number of miners, large resources are required for mining small givers
+> Note that at the moment, due to a large number of miners, large resources are required for mining small givers.

-You should randomly choose one of these "proof-of-work giver" smart contracts (from one of these two lists depending on your purpose) and obtain TON Coins from this smart contract by a procedure similar to "mining".
+You should randomly choose one of these "proof-of-work giver" smart contracts (from one of these two lists depending on your purpose) and obtain Toncoins from this smart contract by a procedure similar to mining.
 Essentially, you have to present an external message containing the proof of work and the address of your wallet to the chosen "proof-of-work giver" smart contract, and then the necessary amount will be sent to you.

-## 2. The "mining" process
+## 2. The mining process

-In order to create an external message containing the "proof of work", you should run a special "mining" utility, compiled from the TON sources located in the GitHub repository.
+In order to create an external message containing the "proof-of-work", you should run a special mining utility, compiled from the TON sources located in the GitHub repository.
 The utility is located in file `./crypto/pow-miner` with respect to the build directory and can be compiled by typing `make pow-miner` in the build directory.

 However, before running `pow-miner`, you need to know the actual values of `seed` and `complexity` parameters of the chosen "proof-of-work giver" smart contract.
-This can be done by invoking get-method `get_pow_params` of this smart contract.
-For instance, if you use giver smart contract `kf-kkdY_B7p-77TLn2hUhM6QidWrrsl8FYWCIvBMpZKprBtN`, you can simply type
+This can be done by invoking the get-method `get_pow_params` of this smart contract.
+For instance, if you the use giver smart contract, `kf-kkdY_B7p-77TLn2hUhM6QidWrrsl8FYWCIvBMpZKprBtN` you can simply type:

 ```
 > runmethod kf-kkdY_B7p-77TLn2hUhM6QidWrrsl8FYWCIvBMpZKprBtN get_pow_params
 ```

-in the LiteClient console and obtain an output like
+in the Lite Client console and obtain an output like:

 ``` ...
     arguments:  [ 101616 ]